-37. Do you feel that historic buildings and places are important assets in the community?
-(0= Not at all important assets / 10= Very important assets)
+37. Do you feel that historic build

+community?
+(0=Not at all important assets / 10=Very important assets)

 38. Would you support more funding for the Historic Preservation fund in Salem?
 (0 = I would not support more funding / 10 = I would be very supportive of more funding)